cheatham1/SoftwareBook/take_a_look_at_the_data.md

 The resulting histograms are put into the results folder.

-If you want to look at the histograms
+If you want to look at the histograms, launch root and specify the file you want to display

     root -l results/WZ.root